Premarin (Conjugated Estrogens)

 Who Should Not Take Premarin

-Do not take if you are allergic to conjugated estrogens or similar medicines, have or had breast cancer, endometrial/ovarian/cervical cancer, abnormal genital bleeding, blood clots, heart disease, stroke, uncontrolled high blood pressure, liver disease, blood clotting problems, or are pregnant.
+Do not take Premarin if you have had an allergic reaction to conjugated estrogens or similar medications, have breast or reproductive cancers, uncontrolled high blood pressure, liver disease, or are pregnant.

 Medical Conditions to Discuss